s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 \label{sec:cloudhaskellstartupharness}

-If we put all of the startup logic we have discussed until now together we can easily write a startup harness where we simply delegate to the proper initialization code depending on the command line arguments:
+If we put all of the startup logic we have discussed until now together, we can easily write a startup harness in which we simply delegate to the proper initialization code depending on the command line arguments:

 ~~~~{.haskell}